North Carolina Department of Public Safety: Controversy

 Over the recommendations of the prison staff, a private maintenance contract with the Keith Corporation and the manner in which the contract was renewed resulted in an FBI investigation as reported by the News & Observer.

 At the prison located in Tabor City, NC, as reported by WECT in February 2014, the new administrator was accused of forcing employees to pay the new administrator for promotions through an administrator-designed "fundraising" campaign.
 According to WECT, "still, an October e-mail sent by Prison Administrator Patsy Chavis to staff reads, "We cannot require anyone to pay...however supervisors need to be encouraged to participate...
 Please let me know if you encounter any resistance or unwillingness to pay.".
 After an internal investigation lasting only a few weeks, the state found no "wrongdoing" in the fundraising effort but halted the program until "state prison administrators and auditors can develop formal policy guidelines for employee fundraising activities.".

 Another issue at the same prison, in February 2014, was the death of a 39-year-old inmate, in which an autopsy was needed to determine the cause of death.
-The cause of death was reported as having been natural causes, however, a WECT report dated July 30, 2015 revealed that the cause of death was "methanol toxicity" from a concoction of chemical including hand sanitizer that the inmate drank.
-According to the same news report, the department of public safety conducted an investigation, "but the results aren't public record."
+The cause of death was originally reported as having been natural causes; however, a WECT report from July 2015 revealed an autopsy performed by the North Carolina Chief Medical Examiner's Office concluded his death was caused by methanol toxicity, possibly due to "drinking a mixture of hand sanitizer and other unidentified fluids."
+According to the same report, the Department of Public Safety conducted an internal investigation, but did not publicly release their findings.

 In June 2017, the Charlotte Observer launched a series of articles that found a hidden world of drugs, sex, and gang violence – much of it fueled by employees within the prison system.
 As a result of these articles, the North Carolina General Assembly has directed state prison leaders to turn over information about contraband, hiring practices, and employee misconduct.
 Another article covered how tax dollars were used to fund drugs, cell phones, and abuse in the prison system.
 An additional story found that the "staff shortages in North Carolina's prisons have climbed to dangerous levels over the past two years."

 The News & Observer of Raleigh reported that the 5 deaths of officers in 2017 may have been prevented by better staffing.

 After its review, the Joint Legislative Oversight Committee on Justice and Public Safety could make recommendations to the full legislature before it convenes for the 2018 session in May 2018.